 Once safely away from the ramp, pull the drain plugs, re-connect the trailer wiring and secure the rear of the jet ski to the trailer as before.
 Go through trailer checklist (we'll provide) before getting back on the road.

-This video from Seadoo is a perfect overview of how to operate a Seadoo Spark.
+This video from Sea Doo is a perfect overview of how to operate a Sea Doo Spark.

-The controls for the Spark are very similar to the jet skis in our Premium Fleet so this is a great resource for anyone preparing for a jet ski rental with us here in beautiful Austin, TX.
+This is a great resource for anyone preparing for a jet ski rental with us here in beautiful Austin, TX.

 Whether you're riding all day on Lake Travis, or making the long haul to your favorite country lake, you may need to fuel up your rental jet skis while you've got them.

 We'll go over this with you before you head out, but here is a great video from Sea Doo describing the process if you need a reminder.